quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 				Track:   3 - Outro
 ```

+Pretty nifty, if I do say so myself!
+It's nothing too impressive, but for the amount of code we wrote, it's nice to have this little tree of output to show for.
+Alright, wrapping up...

 # Conclusion

-Hopefully that was easy enough to follow along, and a shed a bit of light on how to wrangle audio metadata!
-If you're curious to read how the specs actually work, and how the libraries actually parse out the data, feel free and if you find anything cool, maybe share some of it with us all!
+Hopefully that was easy enough to follow along, and a shed a bit of light on how to wrangle audio metadata (with Rust)!
+If you're curious to read how the specs actually work, and how the libraries actually parse out the data, feel free to do so, and if you find anything cool, maybe share some of it with us all!

 # Next Installment